waretronix/go0s3/README.md

 # go0s3
-Go-0-S3 or GOOSE - a simple Go client for non-AWS S3 solutions
+Go-0-S3 or GOOSE - a simple wrapper for MinIO library

+# How To:
+import package;
+Upload(args)